WaiKani/DataAnalysis/README.md

 ![](https://github.com/WaiKani/DataAnalysis/blob/main/Cap56%20(3)%20(1).jpg)

-Body parts rarely injured was the face and body while leg, arm and foot appeared to be the most injured.
+Body parts rarely injured were the face and body while leg, arm and foot appeared to be the most injured.

 ## Question 4